carpentries/scaffolds/instructions/r.md

 ### Please note

- - The lesson will instruct you to use nano.
-RStudio Cloud does not have nano installed, so you will need to use RStudio's text editor under
-   <kbd>File > New > Text Document</kbd>
+ - The lesson will instruct you to use the nano text editor.
+RStudio Cloud does not have the nano text editor installed, so you will need to use RStudio's text editor under <kbd>File > New > Text Document</kbd>
  - Copy and paste keyboard shortcuts do not work, you must use the mouse.